PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 ## Currently working on
 I am currently following these courses at Utrecht University:
-* Functional analysis
-* Advanced Quantum Mechanics
-* Concurrency
-* Introduction to machine learning

-\
+* My bachelor Thesis on imposing edge of chaos behaviour on physical memristor based echo state networks.
+* My bachelor Project for Citolabs working on a virtual learning environment.
+My main role here is implementing algorithmic architecture and research features for the researchers at Citolabs.

-On the side, I work on this blog, learning Mandarin and some personal projects revolving game dev.
+On the side, I work on this blog, study Mandarin and do some personal projects revolving game development.
+I also like exercising regularly, and try to do at least 30 minutes every day.

 I also work as a part-time data analyst for Simplex, a Dutch consultancy agency that specialises in AFAS-software.
 As part of this job, I design and develop dashboards with Power Bi.
+I am now also working on some more interesting projects involving MCP servers.

 ## Interests
 These are some things I really enjoy talking/writing about.
 I'm always up for a chat!
 * Bachelor level Physics, Maths and CompSci
 * Cooking
-* Life-philosophy
+* Life philosophy
 * Books and reading
 * Dungeons & Dragons
 * (Indie) games
+* China
+* Music
 * Anything I blog about
 * Any of the skills mentioned below